"One of the most responsive barristers."

 "Has developed a strong reputation for handling employment disputes that require specialist knowledge of either the education or healthcare sector.”

 Eleena has a particular expertise and experience in cases with a medical dimension, having acted for numerous NHS Trusts, doctors, midwives and other health practitioners.
 These cases have ranged from specialist tribunals and panels (such as the Postgraduate Medical and Postgraduate Training Board and General Medical Council) to High Court actions, restraining the dismissal or suspension of consultants, internal disciplinary and grievance hearings and judicial review.
-Eleena holds a Diploma in Forensic Medicine and has a specialist interest in coronial work.
+Eleena sits as a Legal Adviser to the General Optical Council.
+She holds a Diploma in Forensic Medicine having passed all of her exams at first sitting in 2011 and has a specialist interest in coronial work.

 Eleena is known for her ability to assimilate complex material swiftly and provide strategic and commercial advice.
 Highly approachable and hands-on, Eleena is valued by solicitors for her calm approach to even the most time pressured and stressful litigation, including short notice injunctions, as well as sensitive client handling skills.